 The home hosted a fun-filled summer BBQ and events afternoon on Sunday 30 July.
 The event was well attended by both visitors and staff, as well as several pets.
 Music was provided in-house by...

-The home is pleased to announce that Geoff Fielding has been appointed as the new Manager.
-He is in the process of obtaining his CQC registration.
-Geoff has many years experince in the care...
+The home is pleased to announce that Martin Foley has been appointed as the new Manager and has completed his CQC registration.
+Martin has many years experince in the care and learning disability...

 Stephen & Julia Gilmour are pleased to announce that they acquired Barton Court and Hevercourt care homes form Avante Partnership in January 2016.
 These homes, on Isle of Sheppey and in Gravesend...